Joaquin-E-Serraiti/pathfinding-visualizer/CONTRIBUTING.md

 Hi!
 Thanks for your interest in contributing to this project 😊 It is my first project published with the intention of being seen and used by others.
-This is a learning experience for me as I get to know GitHub and open-source workflows.
+This is a learning experience for me as I get to know about GitHub workflows and project maintenance.

 ## Ways to Contribute